pro-to-tip/botogram/README.md

 let bot2 = new Bot("<TOKEN>");

-// there are two ways of handling incoming requests to the bots: app.post("/bot", bot.listen); // this requires body-parser
+// there are two ways of handling incoming requests to the bots: app.post("/bot", bot.listen); // this one requires body-parser

 // or you can manually pass a body straight into bot's "take" method: app.post("/bot2", (req, res) => {